Enhancing Angular Sensitivity of Segmented Antineutrino Detectors for Reactor Monitoring: Conclusion

 The algorithm we present requires a set of data from simulation to provide the pattern to match to determine the source direction using data from experiment.
 In order to facilitate an accurate directional reconstruction, the simulation data should represent the detector used for the experimental data.
 While the algorithm was tested using two dimensionally segmented detector geometries, in principle it is possible to apply it to three dimensionally segmented geometries as well.

 We have considered some potential applications of this algorithm, including nuclear safeguards and geo-neutrino studies.
 First, are small modular reactors, where one has multiple cores.
 Second, in situations with a low number of events or long standoff distances.
 Follow-on studies will examine the algorithm's performance in the presence of various backgrounds.
+Planned future studies will investigate incorporating various statistical methods in directional analysis, applying this method to detectors of different geometry such as monolithic and separated, as well as with different detection media such as water Cherenkov, and applying the method to three dimensionally segmented detectors.
+Applying this method to different deployment scenarios, such as small modular reactors, will investigate some of the underlying assumptions, such as neglecting \(\frac{1}{r^2}\) dependence and non-zero angular size of nearby reactors are all being considered for future work.